 The United States is divided into many gardening zones, based on climate.
 Grass suited to North Dakota likely cannot handle the intense heat of Florida summers.
 To keep it simple, grass is defined as cool-season Northern (like Kentucky bluegrass) or Southern (like St. Augustine).
 Identifying turf grass can be challenging but it is essential for making sure you select an. appropriate weed and feed.
 If not, the herbicide component may kill turf grass.
 Manufacturers must list the types of grass best suited to each product, so be sure to consult first before you use.

 If you believe your lawn comprises multiple types of turf grass, always err on the side of caution and select based on cool- or warm-season grasses.
+Keep in mind that common weeds like clover and dandelions may be invasive, but aren't necessarily harmful to your lawn.
+Use this guide to learn the potential benefits of common lawn weeds.

 How does a weed and feed work?